srnichols/StampsPattern/docs/OPERATIONS_GUIDE.md

 ---

-> **Executive Summary:**
-> This guide provides a comprehensive operational runbook for managing the **Azure Stamps Pattern** with AI-driven monitoring, predictive analytics, automated governance, and incident response.
-It is designed for operations, SRE, DevOps, IT leaders, and security teams to ensure resilient, compliant, and cost-optimized enterprise operations.
+> Quick summary: Operational runbook for the Azure Stamps Pattern—AI-driven monitoring, predictive analytics, automated governance, and incident response for resilient, compliant, and cost-optimized operations.

 ---